-To reserve a place please e-mail firstname.lastname@example.org.
-Symposium fees may be paid with your credit card using our Paypal account.
-You may access Paypal directly by clicking on this link or you may send your check to The Santa Fe World Affairs Forum, PO Box 31965, Santa Fe.
+To reserve a place please e-mail email@example.com.
+Fees for this lunch may be paid with your credit card using our Paypal account.
+You may access Paypal directly or you may send your check to The Santa Fe World Affairs Forum, PO Box 31965, Santa Fe.
 NM, 87594, with your name and contact information, if you are not a member.
 Checks should be made out to The Santa Fe World Affairs Forum.
-Please note on your check or if paying by Paypal please send us an e-mail to indicate that your payment is for the November 15 program.
-Your payment guarantees you a place, but it is non-refundable after Tuesday, November 12 if you are unable to attend.
-We strongly prefer that payment be made either via Paypal or mailed check postmarked by Tuesday, November 12 to avoid having to handle money at the program.
+Please note on your check, or if paying by Paypal please send us an e-mail, to indicate that your payment is for the August 17 program.
+You may also include your $50 annual dues renewal in the check rather than paying the two separately.
+Your payment for the program guarantees you a place, but it is non-refundable after August 13 if you are unable to attend.
+We strongly prefer that payment be made either via Paypal or mailed check postmarked by Thursday, August 13 at the latest to avoid having to handle money at the program.

 Directions to St. John’s College (from Old Pecos Trail)